MichaelBell/tinyQV/README.md

 Will not bother trying to detect and correctly handle all traps/illegal/unsupported instructions, for area saving.
 Not aiming for full compliance.

-Would be nice to implement WFI

 MRET is required to return from trap and interrupt handlers

 CSRs:
 - CYCLE - a 32 bit cycle counter, counts at clock/8 (once per possible instruction)
 - TIME - returns CYCLE/8, so microseconds if clocked at 64MHz, wrapping at 2^29.
 - INSTRET - is implemented
-- MSTATUS - Only MIE and MPIE implemented (TBI)
+- MSTATUS - Only MIE and MPIE implemented
 - MISA - read only
 - MTVEC - not implemented and non-standard behaviour.
-On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8 (TBI)
+On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8
 - MIE & MIP - TBI, intend custom interrupts only to give granularity, might implement MTI if there's room for a timer.
 Custom interrupts:
 ```
     16 - triggered on rising edge of in0 (cleared by clearing bit in MIP)